Am I an Enabler?

 When you give your loved one a consequence based on their refusal to seek help, you must stick with it.
 Otherwise, they will promise to go into treatment and then never do it.

-Saying things like “If I can just wait a little longer, I’ll ask them to stop,” or “I don’t want to upset them so I’ll just handle it” is always an example of enabling.
+Saying things like “If I can just wait a little longer, I’ll ask them to stop,” or “I don’t want to upset them, so I’ll just handle it” is always an example of enabling.

-When you start to put the pieces together, you can see how easy it is to become an enabler and how it is hard to avoid these actions all the time.
+When you start to put the pieces together, you can see how easy it is to become an enabler and how hard it is to avoid these actions all the time.
 However, once you start to consider how you are acting and what your loved one needs from you, you can really begin to put everything in perspective and avoid this behavior in the future.
 Then, you may want to consider talking to your loved one or even staging an intervention to try and get them to seek the treatment they need.